This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Gnostic Academy of Chicago:

 Question: When I try to self-observe I have difficulty know what I am seeing or who is observing.
 I see thoughts but can't tell where they come from.
 I find that I am not able to do anything!

-Speaker: The thing is self-observation does not mean you’re not able to do things.
+Instructor: The thing is self-observation does not mean you’re not able to do things.
 In the beginning it’s hard because it’s disorienting—it’s an entirely new skill we need to develop here and now.
 It’s very challenging to learn, but when you ride your bicycle, you learn to balance.
 In the same way, you learn to fulfill your obligations without forgetting your Being (wujud in Arabic).

 We say a thought comes from an ego and an ego manifests in the mind, the heart, and the body.
 Now there’s thoughts that come from our ego, our own desires, nafs, but there is also thoughts that come from God, like an intuition or concept that emerges from our mind like a spark.
 We immediately comprehend something because were paying attention; we’re not thinking about other things.
 The Sufis call that khatir haqq: true thoughts or intuition from God.

 Thoughts (khawatir) are declarations that arrive in one’s awareness.
 This may result from the dictation of an angel or from the dictation of a devil, or from the operations of the ego or may come from the Truth, glory to Him.
 If thoughts come from an angel, they are called inspired suggestions, ilham.
 If they are from one’s ego, they are called notions, hawajis.
 If they are from satan, they are called imaginations and anxieties, waswas.
 If they are from the Truth, glory to Him, and His dictation to the heart, they are called true thought, khatir haqq.
-And all of these are a kind of talking. –Al-Qushayri, Al-Risalah
+And all of these are a kind of talking. ―Al-Qushayri, Al-Risalah: Principles of Sufism

 So there are thoughts that can come from divinity, but typically ninety-seven percent of the thoughts that we have are subjective and clouding our perception of our Inner Being.
 We have to remember that we are 97% conditioned perception or nafs.
 Only 3% of our consciousness is not conditioned or trapped within defects.